wilsonliaows/docs/recipes/recipe-job-errors.md

 Some reasons for a job timeout would be:
 - the app might take too long to respond to Workato, and the trigger or action will raise a timeout error after it has waited for a certain amount of time
-- the job might be taking too long to carry out, and the job experiences a timeout
+- the job might be taking too long to carry out, and the job raises a timeout error

 ## Passing wrong datatypes into input fields
 In some cases, the datapill used for an input field have a data type which is not expected by the input field, e.g. we pass in a string (`"12.50"`) into a input field expecting a number (`12.50`).
 This might not be caught at design-time, but the app we provide this string to might throw an error when it receives unexpected data types.

-To resolve this, you can use formulas for datatype conversions by referring to the documentation for [strings](/formulas/string-formulas.md#conversion-of-strings-to-other-data-types), [numbers](/formulas/number-formulas.md#conversions), [dates](/formulas/date-formulas.md#converting-datetime-to-date) and [lists](/formulas/array-list-formulas.md#conversion).
+To resolve this, you can use formulas for datatype conversions by referring to the documentation for [strings](/formulas/string-formulas.md#conversion-of-strings-to-other-data-types), [numbers](/formulas/number-formulas.md#conversions), [dates](/formulas/date-formulas.md#converting-datetime-to-date) or [lists](/formulas/array-list-formulas.md#conversion).

 ## Error code 401 Unauthorized
 A 401 error code typically means that the app connection is invalid.
 If it happens for the trigger, [trigger errors](#trigger-errors) will occur.
 If it happens for an action, job errors will occur.
 To resolve this issue, you would need to reconnect the app connection.